aaronbe7/Lyrico/README.md

 # Next Steps
 * Users can use a search bar for more flexibility when finding songs
-* More loads with the lyrics
+* More data loads with the lyrics
   * Youtube video, release year, etc